-This isn’t a way to lose data, per se but a common situation where a company lacks the ability to see the full picture of a page’s performance.
-Because let’s face it, a page with multiple dynamic variables will end up triggering multiple individual instances in a typical analytics package.
-The result is, obviously, an inability to evaluate how the page actually performs.
+This isn’t a way to lose data, per se, but a common situation where a company lacks the ability to see the full picture of a page’s performance.
+Because, let’s face it, a page with multiple dynamic variables will end up triggering multiple individual instances in a typical analytics package.
+The result is an inability to evaluate how the page actually performs.

 The Problem with Losing Related URL Associations

-As you can imagine, all those migration projects lead to a massive problem - losing the continuity of the data for each URL.
-After each of those migrations, the company, typically, loses the ability to report on its pages’ performance in relation to the past.
+As you can imagine, all those website migration projects lead to a massive problem: Losing the continuity of the data for each URL.
+After each of those migrations, the company typically loses the ability to report on its pages’ performance in relation to the past.

 In fact, they can no longer see the relationship between the parent-child URL and evaluate the data.

-Since there is no easy way to associate old URLs performance with their new counterparts, companies often find themselves struggling with evaluating the success of the migration.
+Since there is no easy way to associate old URLs' performance with their new counterparts, companies often find themselves struggling with evaluating the success of the migration.
 To be fair, SEOs often find workarounds to this problem.
 However, none of those are a workable solution to continue monitoring performance at scale.

-Another common method is to filter Google Analytics for common modifiers in the URL to see the comparison between two URLs.
-Again, the method can work, however, not at a scale required by large enterprises.
+Another common method is to filter GA for common modifiers in the URL to see the comparison between two URLs.
+Again, the method can work, however, not at the scale required by large enterprises.

-You know the problem - not being able to associate the parent (NEW) URL performance with the child (OLD, or "legacy") URL.
+You know the problem: Not being able to associate the parent (i.e. new) URL performance with the child (i.e. old, or legacy) URL.
 As a result, you can’t see the page’s continuous performance and have to start collecting data from scratch.

-Within the feature, you can easily define parent URLs and the child URLs, and the platform will merge all this data to provide you with seamless reporting for before and after migration.
+With the feature, you can easily define parent URLs and the respective child URLs, and the platform will merge all this data to provide you with seamless reporting for before and after migration.

 What’s more, you can use a whole range of data and reporting tools within the platform: